Heart block refers to an abnormality in the way

 result of age and a combination of factors listed above.
 Heart block can occur

-in people with heart attacks.
+in people who have had a heart attack.
 When heart attacks cause heart block, it often

 goes away on its own.
 But if the heart attack is extensive, the heart block may